-Given the strong Catholic identity of virtually every nation in South America, you may not realize it, but nations such as Argentina, Brazil and Chile have been home to substantial Jewish communities for hundreds of years.
+Given the strong Catholic identity of virtually every nation in Latin America, you may not realize it, but nations such as Argentina, Brazil and Chile have been home to substantial Jewish communities for hundreds of years.
 During the late 19th and 20th centuries thousands of Jews migrated to South America to flee the pogroms of Eastern Europe and later the repression of the Nazi regime.
 The largest population is concentrated in Argentina and in particular, Buenos Aires, where the Jewish community totals nearly 200,000.

 In fact, the city is home to the only Kosher McDonalds outside of Israel!
 Other nations with substantial Jewish populations include Brazil, with 107,329 followed by Chile with 20,500.
 Communities in those countries celebrate Hanukkah in a special way, because in this part of the Southern Hemisphere Hanukkah falls during the beginning of the summer!
 In Buenos Aires, it makes for a great time to visit a neighborhood like Once& Abasto, which is home to a large assortment of Jewish grocers, restaurants and stores that come alive with festivity during the Hanukkah season.
 As in other parts of the world, Jews in South America gather to light candles, exchange gifts and visit with family.
 Feliz Hannukah!

 Founded in 2010, International TEFL Academy is a world leader in TEFL certification for teaching English abroad & teaching English online.
 ITA offers accredited TEFL certification classes online & in 25 locations worldwide and has received multiple awards & widespread recognition as one of the best TEFL schools in the world.
 ITA provides all students and graduates with lifetime job search guidance.
 ITA has certified more than 25,000 English teachers and our graduates are currently teaching in 80 countries worldwide.